evilmartians/liquor/doc/language-spec.md

 Identifiers can be bound to functions prior to compilation.
 Identifiers _null_, _true_ and _false_ cannot be bound to a function.

 Functions are defined in an implementation-specific way.
 Functions can have zero to one unnamed formal parameters and any amount of named formal parameters.
-If an unnamed formal parameter exists, it is mandatory.
+If an unnamed formal parameter is accepted, it is mandatory.
 Named formal parameters can be either mandatory or optional.
-Absence of a mandatory formal parameter will result in a compile-time error.
+Absence of a mandatory formal parameter will result in a compile-time error ([argument error](#argument-error)).
 Named formal parameter order is irrelevant.

 Function calls have mandatory parentheses, and arguments are whitespace-delimited.

-If a function call includes two named parameters with the same name, a compile-time error is raised.
+If a function call includes two named parameters with the same name, a compile-time error ([syntax error](#syntax-error)) is raised.

 If a hypothetical function _substr_ has one unnamed formal parameter and two optional named formal parameters _from_ and _length_, then all of the following expressions are syntactically valid and will not result in a compile-time error: `substr("foobar")`, `substr("foobar" from: 1)`, `substr("foobar" from: 1 length:(5 - 2))`.
 The following expression, however, is syntactically valid but will result in a compile-time error: `substr(from: 1)`.